AdobeDocs/campaign-web.en/help/v8/email/generative-gs.md

 >
 >* Before using this capability, review the related [Guardrails and Limitations](#generative-guardrails).
 >
->* You must agree to a [user agreement](https://www.adobe.com/legal/licenses-terms/adobe-dx-gen-ai-user-guidelines.html) before using the AI Assistant in Adobe Campaign Web.
+>* You must agree to a [user agreement](https://www.adobe.com/legal/licenses-terms/adobe-dx-gen-ai-user-guidelines.html) before using AI Assistant in Adobe Campaign Web.
 For more information, contact your Adobe representative.

-## Access the AI Assistant {#generative-access}
+## Access AI Assistant {#generative-access}

-The AI Assistant for emails, push notifications, and SMS is now in General Availability (GA) and available to all users.
+AI Assistant for emails, push notifications, and SMS is now in General Availability (GA) and available to all users.
 Required permissions and steps to grant access to users are detailed below.

 +++ Learn how to assign Content generation-related permissions